olivierhagolle/peps_download/README.md

 # peps_download

-This is a simple piece of code to automatically download the products provided by the French Sentinel collborative ground segment named PEPS : https://peps.cnes.fr.
+This is a simple piece of code to automatically download the products provided by the French Sentinel collaborative ground segment named PEPS : https://peps.cnes.fr.
 PEPS is mirroring all the Sentinel data provided by ESA, and is providing a simplified access.

-This code was written thanks to the precious help of one my colleague at CNES [Jérôme Gasperi](https://www.linkedin.com/pulse/rocket-earth-your-pocket-gasperi-jerome) who developped the "rocket" interface which is used by Peps.
+This code was written thanks to the precious help of one my colleagues at CNES [Jérôme Gasperi](https://www.linkedin.com/pulse/rocket-earth-your-pocket-gasperi-jerome) who developped the "rocket" interface which is used by Peps.

 This code relies on python 2.7 and on the curl utility.
 Because of that, I guess it only works with linux.